steveno/steveno.github.io/_posts/2024/08/2024-08-17-how-i-build-my-resume.md

 ```

 This, without a the matching `\end{document}` document registers as an error in your editor, but when you go
-to build your file, LaTex puts them all together and builds the file for you without error or warning.
+to build your file, LaTeX puts them all together and builds the file for you without error or warning.

 Finally, I end `resume.tex` by including `footer.tex`.